 Wetland, Eyre Street, Kingston

-It is one of three ACT Healthy Waterways projects in the area that will bolster the work the now established Jerrabomberra Wetlands already does – filter stormwater before it flows into the Lake and provide habitat for the growing number of native animals and birds that call the wetlands home.
+The wetland is is one of three ACT Healthy Waterways projects in the area that will bolster the work the established Jerrabomberra Wetlands already does – filter stormwater before it flows into the Lake and provide habitat for the growing number of native animals and birds that call the wetlands home.

-The Eyre St wetland is one of the biggest ACT Healthy Waterways projects with a treatment area of 6000 square metres.
+The Eyre Street wetland is one of the biggest ACT Healthy Waterways projects with a treatment area of 6000 square metres.
 It will draw water from Jerrabomberra Creek for treatment.

 The site was previously a municipal waste site.
 Geotechnical and contamination investigations conducted during the design phase confirmed the likely presence of waste including gravel, concrete and steel but no hazardous materials.

-However, to avoid potential leaching and contamination, the wetland will be built on an impermeable base and constructed almost entirely in fill excavated from other sites.
+To avoid potential leaching and contamination, the wetland has been built on an impermeable base and constructed almost entirely in fill excavated from other sites.